 The training itself is “overall fairly good, as long as you are pro-active in seeking learning opportunities”, although it can vary between departments and “some teams expect very high performance from day one and don’t put a lot of effort into training”.
 A handful of client secondments – to, among others, the NHS – come recommended, but most go to newly qualifieds rather than trainees.

 Peers are mostly “very tight-knit and supportive”.
 One tells us: “Maybe I just got a good year, but there is a real cohesiveness between the trainees.”
 There is an associated very active social scene.
 “People will go out but there’s no ‘obligation’ to be five pints down on a Thursday night,” reports a trainee.
 With Thursdays like that we can’t wait for Friday night!

 Partners are “very supportive” with the caveat that “this can be dependent on how busy they are and their mood”.
 The open plan office helps, “although when they’ve had bad news it can make the office environment pretty awkward.”

 Which brings us onto one of Browne Jacobson’s weaker points.
-While the firm’s money is respectable for the regions, where the majority of the firm’s trainees are based in its Nottingham headquarters, it doesn’t compete with City of London megabucks.
+While the firm’s money is OK for the regions, where the majority of the firm’s trainees are based in its Nottingham headquarters, it doesn’t compete with City of London megabucks.
 What the firm does offer is some decent access to London work via its very fancy City office just round the corner from the Gherkin.